 8. Stop treating the South Side like an embarrassing family member we don't talk about.
-Nothing gets under our skin like some non-Chicagoan bemoaning the violence on Chicago's "South Side."
-If you're going to act like you care, at least understand our geography—there are problems on the West, North and South Sides.
-Shootings occur in Highland Park and Evanston.
-Learn about the causes of violence before you comment on it.
-Sure, our city gets a bad rap in nationwide news, but no place is perfect and the South Side is home to huge portion of the people who make Chicago.
+Nothing gets under our skin like a non-Chicagoan bemoaning the violence on Chicago's South Side, as if the region that constitutes a full 60 percent of the city's area and more than a dozen neighborhoods is some kind of faceless monolith.
+The same goes for the West Side.
+If you're going to act like you care, at least understand our city's geography—there are problems on the North, West and South Sides.
+Learn about the causes of violence (and what you can do to help those affected) before you mouth off about it.

-10. Stop reenacting every movie ever made in Chicago.
+12. Stop reenacting every movie ever made in Chicago.
 Or worse, the suburbs.
-Every cinematically-educated human knowsthat Ferris Bueller's Day Off takes place in Chicago.
+Every cinematically-educated human knows that Ferris Bueller's Day Off takes place in Chicago.
 This does not mean you get permission to act like a tourist at the Art Institute every time you visit.
 Films like High Fidelity and Drinking Buddies and shows like Shameless and Chicago Fire do a great job of showing off the city.
 Casually mention them to friends visiting from out of town, but leave it at that.
 We don't need to hear you quote every scene from Mean Girls.